eBay/accessibility-ruleset-runner/rulesets/tests/README.md

 cd accessibility-ruleset-runner/rulesets/tests
 ```

+<b>Note:</b> If you are contributing to this project, you should clone your forked repository instead of "https://github.com/eBay/accessibility-ruleset-runner/".
+Also, if you have already cloned the repository, you can skip this step.

 ### Step 1: Install Package Dependencies

 To install dependencies (from the <a href='https://registry.npmjs.org/'>Public NPM Registry</a>), run the following command from the rulesets/tests directory: